 Is the Biden Administration allowing asylum seekers into the U.S.?

 The Biden Administration has also expanded immigration detention and is deporting Central American asylum seekers to unfamiliar areas of Mexico.
-People held in detention are at increased risk of COVID-19 in a system notorious for inhumane conditions and woefully insufficient medical care, while expulsions and deportations further the spread of COVID-19.
+Detention centers are notorious for inhumane conditions and woefully insufficient medical care, while expulsions and deportations further the spread of COVID-19.
 Due to systemic racism and rampant racial profiling, Black immigrants are at disproportionate risk of ICE detention and deportation.

 Why are Haitians seeking asylum?